 Specifically, they must run fast, cheap, and weird experiments — and often.

-Doing so allows them to explore new, potentially disruptive business models and create new companies — something that's nearly impossible when executed in-house.
+Doing so allows them to explore new, potentially disruptive business models, generate and validate startup concepts, and create new companies — something that's nearly impossible when executed in-house.

 That's because transformative innovation is often seen to be in competition with efforts to improve the core business.